mcosovic/FactorGraph.jl/docs/src/man/inferencetree.md

 ```julia-repl
 marginal(gbp)
 ```
-Same as before, the function accepts the composite type `GraphicalModelTree`.
+Same as before, the function accepts the composite type `ContinuousTreeModel`.